ParhamP/altify/README.rst

 ~~~~~~~~~

 A new HTML file called altify.html is created next to the HTML file you
 selected.
-(Or Desktop, when using older versions)

 How It was Built
 ----------------

 1. Parses the html using BeautifulSoup.
 2. Finds all the image tags.
-3. sends a request to Microsoft's API to caption.
+3. Sends a request to Microsoft's API to caption.
 4. Fills out the alt attributes for all the images.
 5. Writes an edited HTML file next to the file you selected.